U.S. National Forest Campground Guide

 The St. Joe River is a "working" river.
 In the town of St. Maries, where the river turns north toward Coeur d'Alene Lake, tug boats can be seen pulling rafts or "brailes" of logs to the lumber mills.
 Known as the world's highest navigable river, St. Joe River attracts many for its whitewater and outstanding fishing.
 The 120-miles of waterway offers Grade II and III rapids near its headwaters to slow-moving (half-mile per hour) as it approaches Coeur d'Alene Lake, the river has something for everyone.

 Several developed campgrounds are located on the St. Joe River.
-The groomed and "civilized" Shadowy St. Joe campground is closest to St. Maries while Fly Flat, at the far end of the river, is perhaps the most rustic campground in the Forest.
+The well-groomed Shadowy St. Joe campground is closest to the town of St. Maries while Fly Flat, at the far end of the river, is the most rustic campground in the forest.
 Between both are Tin Can Flat and Turner Flat campgrounds.
-These two little campgrounds can accommodate recreational vehicle (RV) and motorhome camping units as well as car and tent campers and are near an interesting historic town named Avery.
-A few hours are about all that is needed to fully explore this community.
-Also, near Avery is Telichpah campground at the Squaw Creek trailhead.
-Hugging the banks of North Fork St. Joe, Telichpah campground is a good base camp for visitors interested in exploring the ever expanding Hiawatha Rail Trail.
-The 14.4 miles of trail in the St. Joe are open to hikers and mountain bikers.
-It includes many interpretive signs telling the trail's history, nine tunnels and seven high-steel trestles.
+These two little campgrounds can accommodate RV's and motorhomes as well as tent campers.
+Spend a few hours exploring the nearby town of Avery before relaxing back at your campsite.

 Although there aren't Forest Service maintained hiking trails at the campgrounds along the St. Joe, the fishing is good.
 Native Cutthroat, Rainbow, and Brook trout, and Mountain whitefish are caught in the St. Joe River.
 The river also offers whitewater enthusiasts the challenges of Class II and III as well as stretches quiet enough for inner tubes.